OpenNebula/docs/source/integration/system_interfaces/appflow_api.rst

 OneFlow Specification
 ================================================================================

-The OpenNebula OneFlow API is a RESTful service to create, control and monitor multi-tier applications or services composed of interconnected Virtual Machines with deployment dependencies between them.
+The OpenNebula OneFlow API is a RESTful service to create, control and monitor services composed of interconnected Virtual Machines with deployment dependencies between them.
 Each group of Virtual Machines is deployed and managed as a single entity, and is completely integrated with the advanced OpenNebula user and group management.
 There are two kind of resources; services templates and services.
 All data is sent and received as JSON.

 This guide is intended for developers.
 The OpenNebula distribution includes a :ref:`cli <cli>` to interact with OneFlow and it is also fully integrated in the :ref:`Sunstone GUI <appflow_configure>`